Omlawrence24/datastorage/README.md

  * [Preview](#Preview)

   ## Installation
-  Install NPM, BootStrap
+  Install NPM, BootStrap, Moment.Js

   ## Usage
-  Used as a Protfolio to give employers a more indepth look at Obedia Lawrence Past, Employment and Personality.
+  This Site a allows a user to input info that is time sensitive in hope that she will be able to come back and have a constant reminder of things that need to be done through out the day.

   ## License
   MIT